Security 95

 Mutual Funds

-If you would like to invest in mutual funds, Saxo Bank offers zero commissions.
+If you would like to invest in mutual funds, Saxo offers zero commissions.
 It is a collective way to invest, where a group of funds is traded by a professional investor in order to generate profit.

 The professional investor usually buys securities such as stocks or bonds, but they might also trade other assets.